Climate: Climate change

 Climate change is the variation in global or regional climates over time.
 It reflects changes in the variability or average state of the atmosphere over time scales ranging from decades to millions of years.
-These changes can be caused by processes internal to the Earth, external forces (e.g. variations in sunlight intensity) or, more recently, human activities.
+These changes can be caused by processes internal to the Earth, external forces (e.g. variations in sunlight intensity) or human activities, as found recently.
+Scientists have identified Earth's Energy Imbalance (EEI) to be a fundamental metric of the status of global change.

 In recent usage, especially in the context of environmental policy, the term "climate change" often refers only to changes in modern climate, including the rise in average surface temperature known as global warming.
 In some cases, the term is also used with a presumption of human causation, as in the United Nations Framework Convention on Climate Change (UNFCCC).
 The UNFCCC uses "climate variability" for non-human caused variations.

 Earth has undergone periodic climate shifts in the past, including four major ice ages.
-These consisting of glacial periods where conditions are colder than normal, separated by interglacial periods.
+These consist of glacial periods where conditions are colder than normal, separated by interglacial periods.
 The accumulation of snow and ice during a glacial period increases the surface albedo, reflecting more of the Sun's energy into space and maintaining a lower atmospheric temperature.
 Increases in greenhouse gases, such as by volcanic activity, can increase the global temperature and produce an interglacial period.
 Suggested causes of ice age periods include the positions of the continents, variations in the Earth's orbit, changes in the solar output, and volcanism.
-However, these naturally-caused changes in climate occur on a much slower time scale than the present rate of change which is caused by the emission of greenhouse gases by human activities.
+However, these naturally caused changes in climate occur on a much slower time scale than the present rate of change which is caused by the emission of greenhouse gases by human activities.

+According to the EU's Copernicus Climate Change Service, average global air temperature has passed 1.5C of warming the period from February 2023 to January 2024.